Cyrus Mistry: Personal life

 Mistry was married to Rohiqa Chagla, the daughter of lawyer Iqbal Chagla and granddaughter of jurist M.C.
 Chagla.
-Iqbal Chagla has strategized the course of action for Cyrus Mistry in the legal battle against The Tata Sons.
+Iqbal Chagla has strategised the course of action for Cyrus Mistry in the legal battle against The Tata Sons.

 The couple has two sons, Firoz Mistry and Zahan Mistry.

 Mistry was an Irish citizen and a permanent resident of India (having acquired Overseas Citizenship of India).
-According to a news report in an Irish newspaper, The Independent, Mistry views himself as a global citizen.
+According to a news report in an Irish newspaper, The Independent, Mistry viewed himself as a global citizen.

 His father, Pallonji Mistry, died on 28 June 2022.

 Death

 On 4 September 2022, Mistry and three members of the Pandole family visited the Iranshah Atash Behram at Udvada.
-As confirmed by Zoroastrian high priest Khurshed Dastoor, the group had visited to offer prayers following the death of Dinshaw Pandole and Pallonji Mistry.
+The Zoroastrian high priest Khurshed Dastoor said the group had visited to offer prayers following the death of Dinshaw Pandole and Pallonji Mistry.

 While returning from Udvada to Mumbai, the Mercedes-Benz GLC in which they were travelling crashed at a speed of 90 km/h into a road divider on a bridge on the Ahmedabad - Mumbai, National Highway 8 over Surya River near Charoti in the Palghar district.
 Cyrus Mistry and Jehangir Pandole, who were sitting at the back seat without wearing their seat belts, were killed instantly when they hit the back of the car's front seats.
-Mistry received a severe head trauma along with multiple fractures in chest, head region, thigh and neck.
+Mistry received a severe head trauma along with multiple fractures in the chest, head region, thigh and neck.
 Multiple injuries to vital organs lead to the death of Mistry and Pandole.
 The driver, Dr. Anahita Pandole, and her husband Darius Pandole in the front row passenger seat, were wearing seat belts and survived with injuries.

 Investigation

 A seven-member forensic investigation team investigated the cause of the crash and reached the conclusion that the car crash was caused by the "faulty design" of the bridge and the death of the occupants had occurred as they were not wearing seat belts.
 The team member said, "We have concluded that there was an infrastructure issue that led to the crash.
 The bridge parapet wall was found to be protruding into the shoulder lane.
 The design has been found to be faulty."
-A three laned road abruptly changed to a two lane road with an L shaped concrete divider.
+A three laned road abruptly changed to a two lane road with an L-shaped concrete divider.
 The concrete divider was up-to knee height and was not painted appropriately.
 The spot lacks road warnings and several crashes had occurred at the same spot in the past.
 Mistry's car had hit a divider at a spot with faulty road design.
 His death initiated a debate on the inconsistent road design and wearing of seatbelt by rear seat passengers.
-Union government announced that it will start penalizing rear seat passengers with a fine of ₹ 1,000 if they were found not wearing seat belts.
+Union government announced that it will start penalising rear seat passengers with a fine of ₹ 1,000 if they were found not wearing seat belts.